webex/webapp-sdk-showcase/README.md

 # SDK showcases

 ### PanTool
 The source code is included in PanTool.
 PanTool.html displays a table to give the user to fill in the meeting information and the session paramters.
 PanTool.js shows the basic call flow and APIs used to join a meeting.
-The current alpha version 1.0 supports join-meeting only.
+The current alpha version 0.2 supports join-meeting and start-meeting with username/password.